What exactly is a business plan?

-A business plan is a presentation of your business idea and a roadmap of your business goals, vision and mission.
+So, you’re looking to start a business – that’s great!
+However, writing a business plan can be more complex than simply typing your ideas on a word doc.
+A business plan is a presentation of your business idea and a roadmap of your business goals, vision, and mission.
 In simple words, a business plan is a document that describes details about your business and how you plan to make it grow and become successful.

 Components of a Business Plan